andyphillips404/awplab-core/README.md

   2. [Quartz Scheduler](https://quartz-scheduler.org/) with support for multiple schedulers and iPOJO suport
   3. [Jersey](https://jersey.java.net/) rest server (and client) with multiple aliases
     1. Jackson support with Jackson JAX-RS providers and data modules
+    2. Basic security support with integration in Karaf jaas

 Currently working on documentation and additional code so this repository should be considered under development at this time